Waseda University: Alumni

-Mines ParisTech : Professional Ranking World Universities ranked Waseda University as 4th in the world in 2010 (8th in 2011) in terms of the number of alumni listed among CEOs in the 500 largest worldwide companies.
+Mines ParisTech: Professional Ranking World Universities ranked Waseda University as 4th in the world in 2010 (8th in 2011) in terms of the number of alumni listed among CEOs in the 500 largest worldwide companies.
 The university is also ranked 2nd in Japan for the number of alumni holding the position of executive in the listed companies of Japan.

 The number of lawyers who graduated Waseda has been ranked 3rd in Japan since 1949.
 Furthermore, Waseda alumni have been the 2nd largest group in the Japanese Parliament.

-Popularity and selectivity
+Selectivity

 Waseda is one of the most selective and sought after universities in Japan.
 The number of applicants per place was 20.5 (115515/5630) in the 2011 undergraduate admissions.
 This number of applicants was 2nd largest in Japan. its entrance difficulty is usually considered top with Keio among 730 private universities.

-Nikkei BP has been publishing a ranking system called "Brand rankings of Japanese universities" every year, composed by the various indications related to the power of brand, and Waseda was top in 2010 and 3rd in 2009 in Greater Tokyo Area.
+Nikkei BP has been publishing a ranking system called the "Brand rankings of Japanese universities" every year, composed of various indicators relating to the power of brand, with Waseda achieving top place in 2010 and 3rd place in 2009 in the Greater Tokyo Area.

+As of 2020, Waseda University is securely ranked in 2nd place, directly behind the University of Tokyo.

-Evaluation from Business World
+Business

+According to 2020 Nikkei Survey to all listed (3,714) and leading unlisted (1,100), totally 4,814 companies, Waseda is ranked 12th out of 781 Japanese universities as of 2020.

+International relations

+Its alumni include influential Chinese government figures such as Zhou Enlai and Li Dazhao.
+Kim Seong-su, former vice president of South Korea, established Korea University, one of the Korean peninsula's leading institutions.
+This connection led to a professional academic collaboration between Waseda and Korea University starting in 1973, culminating in a dual degree program at the bachelor's and master's levels.

+In 1982, Waseda University initiated an academic exchange agreement with Peking University.
+Since 2005, this partnership has offered double degree programs at the bachelor's, master's, and doctoral (Ph.D.) levels, illustrating the university's dedication to international academic collaboration.